rhinoceraptor/rhinoceraptor.github.io/_posts/2015-2-13-arduino-temp-sensor.md

 ![The project using an Arduino Uno](https://farm8.staticflickr.com/7339/16525954455_dae4872608_z_d.jpg)

 The project will use four DHT-11 temperature sensors, an ATMega 328 with an Arduino bootloader (for ease of programming), and an ENC28J60 ethernet module.

-The microcontroller will take a temperature reading every few seconds, and when a connection comes in, it will send back JSON for easy parsing, in the following format:
+The microcontroller will take a temperature reading every few seconds, and when a connection comes in on its port 80, it will send back HTTP headers, ```text/json```, and JSON data for easy parsing, in the following format:

 ```
 {